Russell-Shean/tsmc-stock-data/backtesting-instructions.md

 revenue is reported on 10th except on holiday

-average_price_A = average to the 5 trading days starting on the 11th
+average_price_A = average of the 5 trading days starting on the 11th

 price_b